danjohnson3141/Jekyll-Test/serializers/fields.md

 name, description, type
-address, The steet address for this event, string ago, How long ago this was created , string allow_bookmarks, Whether the active user can bookmark things, boolean allow_notes, Whether the active user can create event_notes, boolean alt_email, The alt email address of this user; should only show if this is active user profile, string
+address, The steet address for this event, string ago, How long ago this was created, string allow_bookmarks, Whether the active user can bookmark things, boolean allow_notes, Whether the active user can create event_notes, boolean alt_email, The alt email address of this user; should only show if this is active user profile, string